 British Muslim experiences of Hajj

 Every year up to 25,000 Muslims travel from the UK to perform Hajj.
 You can listen to some of their voices here.
 During October and November 2011, 40 interviews were conducted with British Muslims in London, Leicester, Birmingham, Leeds and Greater Manchester.
 Interviewees included pilgrims, tour operators, tour guides, Islamic scholars and pilgrim welfare organisations.
 The project was funded by the Arts and Humanities Research Council and conducted for this exhibition by researchers at the University of Leeds.
 The interviews highlight the circumstances of and preparation for Hajj, the significance of performing the rituals and what it means to be a ‘Hajji’.
-As part of this project an online survey ‘How was your Hajj? was also conducted.
+A dedicated online exhibition exploring British Muslim experiences of the Hajj in 30 digital images and related audio clips is hosted by the University of Leeds.
+It was made possible by the British Academy which awarded a Mid Career Fellowship to Dr Seán McLoughlin, 2013–2014.

 Listen to excerpts from interviews with British Muslims about Hajj